yh-luo/webviewtube/README.md

 WebviewtubeVideoPlayer(videoId: '4AoFA19gbLo', options: options);
 ```

-To listen to the player value (e.g., video metadata) and control the player (e.g., pause or load other videos), pass a `WebviewtubeController` and remember to dispose the controller when it's not in need.
+To interact with the player (e.g., retrieve video metadata, control playback) and manage its state (e.g., pause, load new videos), use a `WebviewtubeController`.
+Make sure to pass this controller to the player instance and remember to dispose of it when it's no longer needed to free up resources.

 ```dart
 // ...
 // inside a state of a stateful widget